 Source: own research

-With the question about reasons that may cause fans to hesitate whether to buy seasonal tickets and regularly attend team games and comparing it to the three constructs, the research tested the relation between the attitude of the fan and the motives that will cause him to stop attending the stadium.
-The analysis was done with T-Test and the results were as follow.
-The option of “violence” was significant for the three constructs, the connection with the cognitive, affective and behavioral constructs for those fans who chose this option as a reason for stop attending the stadium, shows weaker results than for those for whom this is not a reason for stop attending matches (see details in Table 3.2).
-The interpretation is that the level of violence will affect less the decision to attend a match of a fan with a stronger attitude comparing to one with a weaker attitude.
+By asking the question about reasons that may cause fans to hesitate to buy season tickets and regularly attend team games and comparing it to the three constructs, the research tested the relationship between the attitude of the fan and the motives that would cause the fan to stop attending matches at the stadium.
+The option of “violence” was significant for the three constructs: the connection with the cognitive, affective, and behavioral constructs for those fans who chose this option as a reason to stop attending matches at the stadium was weaker than for those for whom this was not a reason to stop attending matches (see details in table 3.2).
+The interpretation is that the level of violence will have a smaller effect on the decision to attend a match by a fan with a stronger attitude compared to one with a weaker attitude.

-The second option, the level of the football match, also was significant for the three constructs.
-The connection to the cognitive, affective and behavioral constructs for the fans who chose this option as a reason for stop attending the stadium show weaker results than for whom this is not a reason for stop attending matches (see details in Table 3.2).
-The conclusion is that the fans with stronger attitude are less affected by the level of the football match than fans with a weaker attitude.
+The second option, the level of the football match, was also significant for the three constructs.
+The connection to the cognitive, affective, and behavioral constructs for the fans who chose this option as a reason to stop going to the stadium showed weaker results than those for whom this was not a reason to stop attending matches (see details in table 3.2).
+The conclusion is that fans with a stronger attitude are less affected by the level of the football match than fans with a weaker attitude.

-The third option of reasons for stop attending are the high prices of the tickets, for this option only significant results were obtained for the behavioral construct.
-For the fans who chose this option as a reason for stop attending the stadium, it shows weaker results than for those for whom this is not a reason for stop attending matches (see details in Table 3.2).
-The meaning of this is that the fans that their behavioral construct of the attitude is stronger, are more affected by ticket prices than fans with a weaker attitude.
-The other two options, lack of public transport to the stadium and lack of parking places at the stadium did not give significant results.
+The third possible reason to stop attending matches at the stadium was the high ticket prices.
+For this option, significant results were obtained only for the behavioral construct.
+For the fans who chose this option as a reason to stop going to the stadium, the results were weaker than for fans for whom this was not a reason to stop attending matches (see details in table 3.2).
+This means that the fans whose behavioral construct of the attitude is stronger are more affected by ticket prices than fans with a weaker attitude.
+The other two options, lack of public transport to the stadium and lack of parking places at the stadium, did not garner significant results.

-Comparing these three reasons for stop attending matches it is possible to see that the results are quite similar, meaning that those different reasons affect fans in a similar way in relation to attendance.
+Comparing these three reasons to stop attending matches shows that the results are quite similar, meaning that the different reasons affect fans in a similar way when it comes to attendance.

 CONCLUSIONS